Tips for Sellers – Inspection

 - Install carbon monoxide detector.
 The seller said yes.

 - Replace window that has a large hole in it.
 The seller said no but offered a small price reduction to enable the buyer to repair when they moved in.
 The buyer purchased the home.

-- Please treat and retest the well water; water test showed coliform and e-coli.
+- Treat and retest the well water; water test showed coliform and e-coli.
 This has happened multiple times, and the sellers have always agreed to take care of the treating and retesting.
 Many mortgages will not close if there is no clean bill-of-health for the water.
-It is also a safety issue for the new owners.
+It is also a safety issue for the new (and current) owners.

-- Install a radon mitigation system; the radon results were over 4 pCi/L. This is also an issue that happens relatively frequently in my area.
+- Install a radon mitigation system; the radon results were over 4 pCi/L. This is also an issue that can happen frequently.
 Sellers have agreed to this request, since any buyer who purchases the home will want this to be remedied.

 The goal of the inspection results for the seller, is to make sure the buyer is comfortable and ready to move forward to the closing table.
 Your listing agent can help you work through whether there are repair items that are truly critical to repair, so you can get to the next stage of your life!

-If you need any assistance selling your home in the Monroe NY area, feel free to call me at 914-419-0270 or email me at firstname.lastname@example.org.
+And those are my tips for sellers – inspection.
+If you have questions or need any assistance selling your home in the Kalispell MT (and Bigfork and Lakeside) area, feel free to call me at 406-270-3667 or email me at firstname.lastname@example.org.
 My goal is to make selling your home as simple as possible.